The Corporate Tax Planning Law Review: South Korea

 Korea, a member of the OECD, continually introduces tax rules, some of which have already been adopted by many other OECD countries, such as partnership taxation, collective investment vehicle regime and consolidated tax return regime, and implements rules and regulations in response to the OECD recommendations to address BEPS issues.

 Although there are no specific limitations on shifting income to low-tax jurisdictions or generating deductions in high-tax jurisdictions, all international transactions are potentially subject to, or bound by, the arm's-length principle.
-Recently, the Korean tax authorities frequently attempt to apply the profit-split method, among the transfer pricing methods, especially in transactions involving intangibles.
-Also, the Korean tax authorities increasingly challenge the beneficial ownership of Korean source income to limit the availability of treaty benefits by broadly applying the substance-over-form doctrine and pursue permanent establishment issues in tax audits of multinational enterprises.
+Recently, the Korean tax authorities often attempt to apply the profit-split method, among the transfer pricing methods, especially in transactions involving intangibles.
+Furthermore, the Korean tax authorities have increasingly challenged the beneficial ownership of Korean source income to limit the availability of treaty benefits by broadly applying the substance-over-form doctrine and pursue permanent establishment issues in tax audits of multinational enterprises.
+The issue of income classification also frequently arises in tax disputes (e.g., royalty versus business income) to determine which withholding tax rate is to be applied in a given tax treaty.

 i Entity selection and business operations